Mitesh0101/MongoDB/README.md

 ```

 ### Shell Variables
-If you're using the Mongo shell and want to save yourself some typing, you can assign objects to variables:
+When using the Mongo shell, I discovered that I can assign objects to variables to save time:
 ```javascript
 // Save your query object to a variable const hyundaiQuery = { maker: "Hyundai" }